The Flag of India

 The Flag of India has represented its nation proudly.
 The development and the modification of the India flag coincides directly with modern India history, but the India Flag also has an exciting history behind it.
 It tells the story of a nations hard work to gain equality, independence and unity for its people.

-The India flag sports three different colored horizontal rectangles, one on top of the other, and a very important symbol called the Ashoka Chakra is displayed directly in its center.
-The Ashoka Chakra is a wheel with twenty-four spokes, which are represented in blue.
+The Flag of India sports three different colored horizontal stripes, one above another, and it includes a symbol that is very important to the Indian People.
+This circular, spoked design is called the Ashoka Chakra.
+The Ashoka Chakra is placed directly in the center of the Indian Flag.
+The Ashoka Chakra is a wheel with twenty-four spokes, which are represented in the color blue.
 This wheel is important because it represents Dharma; the eternal law for positive living through cyclic reincarnation, Dharma is the primary concept behind the religions of Hinduism, Buddhism and Jainsim.
+Essentially, it symbolizes the belief that if one lives a positive and virtuous life, displaying kindness to others, they will reincarnate to enjoy a good life after their death, in the next life.

 flag of india, india flag, india culture, gandhi

-From bottom to top, the tricolors of the flag of India are green, white and saffron, a golden-yellow color.
+The Flag of India was adopted in 1947 by the Republic of India.
+Looking at the flag from bottom to top, the tricolors of the flag are green, white and saffron, which is a golden-yellow color.
 Saffron is also a rare spice used in Indian cooking.

-The India flag went through several designs, each created by different designers.
+The Flag of India went through several designs, each created by different designers.
 One of the designers was Gandhi himself!
 Each color on the flag has a meaning.
-The saffron, which was originally red. represents the sacrifices of the people, the white stands for the purity of the people, and the green for hope.
+The saffron, which was originally red, represents the sacrifices of the Indian people.
+The white stands for the purity of the people.
+The green is a representation for hope and prosperity.

 The National Flag adopted its present form by India's Constituent Assembly on July 22, 1947.
 On this day, it became the official flag for the Dominion of India, and it was later approved to represent the Republic of India as well.
 Next is the story of how it arrived at its final design.

 While India was under British Rule in the Nineteenth Century, several different flags were used to represent India, prior to its independence movement.
-There was a rebellion known as the Rebellion of 1857, in which the Indian people united and attempted to overthrow British Rule, but were unsuccessful.
-So, the British decided that there should be only one singular India Flag to represent India as a British Nation.
+There was a rebellion known as the Rebellion of 1857.
+In this rebellion, the Indian people united and attempted to overthrow British Rule.
+They were unsuccessful in the attempt and the British decided that there should be only one singular India Flag to represent India as a British Nation.

 flag of india, india flag, gandhi, india culture today

-This was India's first flag.
-Obviously, the people of India had very little say in the flag's design!
+Above is the First Flag of India Obviously, the people of India had very little say in its design!

 However, the Muslim population almost immediately demanded that they have the color black on the flag to represent Islam.
 Ghandi saw that this could be a continuing problem and decided to change the meaning of the colors in the flag.
 The red now stood for the sacrifices of the people, the white for the purity of the people, and the green for hope.